 Bonus tip: Boiling depletes potassium.
 For example, a boiled potato has almost half the potassium of a baked potato.
 To preserve potassium, eat fruits and vegetables raw, or roast or lightly steam them.

-Working more vegetables into your day can be a good way to maintain a healthy weight, or work towards a weight loss goal.
-However, it can be very difficult to lose a substantial amount of weight – and keep it off – with diet alone.
+Working more vegetables into your day can be a good way to maintain a healthy weight or achieve a weight loss goal.
+However, it can be tough to lose a substantial amount of weight – and keep it off – with diet alone.
 If you’d like to learn more about surgical weight loss and non-surgical treatments for weight loss, contact us at Olde Del Mar Surgical.